fusion-jena/GerPS-onto/docs/ontology-analysis.md

-# Ontology comparision based on some selection criteria
+# Ontology comparison based on some selection criteria